cieslarmichal/turbo-starter/README.md

 4. **Rename the Project**:
    - Rename the project from `TurboStarter` to your desired project name.
 Update the `name` field in the `package.json` file and any other references to `TurboStarter`, `turbo-starter` in the codebase.

+5. **Add new htpasswd file**:
+   - Add a new htpasswd file in the `apps/frontend/nginx` directory for basic authentication.
+You can generate a new htpasswd file using the `htpasswd` command-line tool like `htpasswd -c ./apps/frontend/nginx/.htpasswd <app-name>`.